Paddy O'Connell

-Guy Patrick "Paddy" O'Connell (born 11 March 1966, in Guildford, Surrey) is an English television and radio presenter.
+Guy Patrick O'Connell is an English television and radio presenter.
 He presents BBC Radio 4's Broadcasting House programme and Newsnight.
 He is also an occasional presenter of the PM programme.
-O'Connell is a Fellow of the Royal Society of Arts.

 Early life and education

-O'Connell was born on 11 March 1966 in Guildford, Surrey.
-He was educated at Gresham's School in Norfolk and the University of Aberdeen, where he studied Political Science.
+O'Connell was born in Guildford, Surrey.
+He was educated at Gresham's School in Norfolk and the University of Aberdeen, where he studied political science.